nirbar/PanelSwWixExtension/README.md

 - JetBA: The most comprehensive, fully customizable, extensible, WPF-based BootstrapperApplication.
 - JetBA++: The only native fully customizable, extensible, Qt-based BootstrapperApplication.
 - Preprocessor extension:
-  - Harvest directly from WiX source code by executing Heat commands
+  - Harvest directly from WiX source code by executing Heat commands.
+The command is passes to heat.exe with the following changes:
+    - Added support to use DuplicateFile where possible:
+      - -cp NameSizeHash: Files with the same name, size, and MD5 hash are duplicated
+      - -cp NameVersion: File with the same name and version are duplicated.
+Files without a version are handled on NameSizeHash policy
+    - The "-out" parameter can be omitted
+    - "SourceDir" is replaced with preprocessed folder path in File/@Source and Payload/@SourceFile attributes
     ~~~~~~~
     <?pragma heat.dir "$(sys.SOURCEFILEDIR)..\bin\Release" -cg BIN -dr INSTALLFOLDER -ag?>
     ~~~~~~~